 For several years, Katherine M. Lawrence has been researching and writing the adventures of Yamabuki, an actual historic female samurai who lived in the Heian Era of Japan during the years running up and through the Genpei War.
 With the publication by Toot Sweet Ink of Cold Saké: Yamabuki vs. the Undead, her stories have finally started to become available to readers.

-Inspired by several decades in the martial arts halls led by women: as a martial arts in-residence student for four years at the Ja Shin Do Academy both in Boston, Massachusetts, and Santa Fe, New Mexico do-jangs; the San Jose State University Kendo Club; and Pai Lum White Lotus Fist-Crane style in Albany, New York, Katherine set out to write about the experiences of women who train in warriors’ skills … and Yamabuki in particular.
-Studying marital arts from the Korean, Japanese, and Chinese traditions helped prepare her for writing about Yamabuki’s own journeys that will take her to these lands before coming full circle.
+Inspired by several decades studying in martial arts halls led by women — as a martial arts in-residence student for four years at the Ja Shin Do Academy both in Boston, Massachusetts, and Santa Fe, New Mexico dojangs; the San Jose State University Kendo Club; and Pai Lum White Lotus Fist-Crane style in Albany, New York — Katherine set out to write about the experiences of women who train in warriors’ skills … and about Yamabuki in particular.
+Studying marital arts from the Korean, Japanese, and Chinese traditions helped prepare Katherine to write about Yamabuki’s journeys through these lands.